modalitysystems/modalitysoftware-docs/twa/TWA-Data-Dictionary.md

 # Information collected and available in Teamwork Analytics Usage and Governance Reports

 ## User Information from Azure Active Directory
-Teamwork Analytics collects the following about each User from Azure Active Directory, leveraging the [microsoft.graph List Users](https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-beta&tabs=http) API
+Teamwork Analytics collects the following about each User from Azure Active Directory, leveraging the [microsoft.graph List Users](https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-beta&tabs=http) API call.

 These are held in the [Users](/database%20documentation/Tables/Users.html) Table in the database and used to filter any per-user activity.